Adalbert of Prague: Canonization and initial veneration

 Soon after the basilica in Gniezno, where the body of Adalbert was placed (according to legend it was held initially for some time in the monastery of Trzemeszno), was given the title of St. Adalbert's Church.
-The saint's brother, Radim Gaudentius, was ordained bishop in 999 and soon received the title of “Archbishop of St. Adalbert” with assignment to the church in Gniezno.
+The saint's brother, Radim Gaudentius, was ordained bishop in 999 and soon received the title of "Archbishop of St. Adalbert" with assignment to the church in Gniezno.
 This was a prelude to the elevation of Gniezno to the rank of archbishopric and the creation of a sovereign Polish ecclesiastical province, which took place in the year 1000.
 The establishment of the Polish metropolis, consisting of an archbishopric and four bishoprics, was supported by both the pope and the emperor.
 Otto III himself traveled to Gniezno to pay homage to the saint's relics and to preside over the synod that established the new metropolis.

 Otto III received one of the arms of St. Adalbert, from Bolesław the Brave.
 Right after the death of St. Adalbert the emperor founded a large church in Aachen in Adalbert's honor, as well as others in Reichenau and Rome, along with chapels in Benedictine abbeys, including Monte Cassino in Affile.
 Now returning from Poland, possibly accompanied by Duke Bolesław, he left some of the relics in Aachen.
 Later he went to Italy and was spreading the cult of the new saint along the way.
 In the year 1001, Otto III established a church dedicated to St. Adalbert north of Ravenna, at the hermitage of St. Romuald in Pereum, today near the town of Sant'Alberto.
 A monastery developed around it, intended for Christian missionary work in Slavic lands.
 A finger of the saint was placed by the emperor there.
 Otto III traveled then to Rome and deposited an arm relic of St. Adalbert in the church he founded in his name on Tiber Island.

 Most of the relics that remained in Poland were placed in Gniezno.
 According to later legend the second arm of the saint was transferred to Trzemeszno, but this is unlikely since the monastery there was founded only in the 12th century.
 Other smaller fragments may have been relocated to churches that were being established in Poland at that time.
-Between 1001 and 1010 some relics were transffered to Esztergom and possibly to Bamberg.
+Between 1001 and 1010 some relics were transferred to Esztergom and possibly to Bamberg.